Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-**Note:** Whenever we are trying to print any reference variable, internally 2 string method will be called which is implemented by default to return the string in following form "classname@hashcode_in_hexadecimal_form".
+**Note:** Whenever we are *trying to print any reference variable*, internally 2 string method will be called which is implemented by default to return the string in following form *"classname@hashcode_in_hexadecimal_form"*.
 ```java
 public class Temp {
     public static void main(String[] args) {